Goal setting is extremely important if you are going to achieve your dreams in life. 12 Step Goal Setting Guide was written by my mentor Brian Tracy.

 Brian’s goal is to help you achieve your personal and business goals faster and easier than you ever imagined.

-He is the top selling author of over 70 books that have been translated into 42 languages.
+He is the best-selling author of over 70 books that have been translated into 42 languages.

 Brian has written and produced more than 500 audio and video learning programs, including the worldwide, best-selling Psychology of Achievement, which has been translated into more than 28 languages.